eead-csic-compbio/metagenome_Pfam_score/README.md

 ![MEBS flowchart basic mode ](./MEBS_basic.png)

-# Train your own classifier for any cycle/pathway
+## 1.4 Scoring your data: Train your own classifier.
+Advanced Mode
-# Advanced Mode

 For more advanced uses a [manual](manual.v1.pdf) is provided.
 The required input data are: